 Chrysoberyl cats eye is the best known and the most precious of all the cat’s eye gemstone.
-In fact, it’s chatoyancy is so popular that when only the cat’s eye is mentioned without a kind, it’s understood to be chrysoberyl.
-Other cat’s eye gemstones need to be mentioned with their names.
+In fact, it’s chatoyancy is so popular that when only the cat’s eye name is mention without a kind, it’s mean it is chrysoberyl.
+Other cat’s eye gemstones need to be with their names.

-It’s a hard gemstone found in Sri Lanka, India, Zimbabwe, and China.
+It’s a hard gemstone which is available in Sri Lanka, India, Zimbabwe, and China.
 Since it’s very hard.
-It can be used in every kind of jewellery.
+It can be use in every kind of jewellery.

 Cats eye tourmaline

 Among finer gemstones, cats eye tourmaline is a gemstone that shows the property of chatoyancy.
-It can be found in green or pink and even in large sizes.
-They are hard enough to be used in rings and are very durable.
+It can be available in green or pink and even in large sizes.
+They are hard enough to be use in rings and are very durable.